chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

 .. end_tag

-.. note:: This topic details functionality that is packaged with ChefDK.
+.. note:: This topic details functionality that is packaged with Chef Workstation.
 See https://kitchen.ci/docs/getting-started/ for more information about Kitchen.

 Syntax
 ==========================================================================